metu-rover/metu_gui_v2/README.md

 ## TODO
+- [ ] Correct usage of Mixins will be searched.
 - [ ] Create a virtual environment and create requirements.txt accordingly.
 - [ ] Create a sample graph changing with ros.
 - [ ] Give graphs proper names.